Lucy Bronze: Youth, 2002–07

-No longer able to play for Alnwick, Bronze's mother looked for opportunities for Bronze to continue playing football; having been turned down for a Loughborough University programme that accepted girls to play football and attend school, Bronze began attending summer training camps in Chapel Hill, North Carolina.
-She also played for Sunderland, first at under-12 academy level, from 2002.
+No longer able to play for Alnwick, Bronze began attending summer training camps in Chapel Hill, North Carolina, something her mother had discovered when looking for opportunities for her to continue to play football, and playing for Sunderland, first at under-12 academy level, from 2002.
 Though the nearest girls' team to Alnwick, it was still several hours away, and Bronze has said between school and training she had no time for anything else.
 The travel was draining and Bronze was shy going to Sunderland, so when she was old enough (the option of playing above her age group was also referred to the FA and denied), she played for Blyth Town WFC, a closer side that had an under-14 girls' team in the Northern Girls Tyne Tees League.
 She continued training with Sunderland, though less regularly, including at under-15 level.
 She was the captain of Sunderland's under-16 team, but still played for Blyth Town at this age.

-She had started out at Sunderland as a midfielder, but was pushed into the back line when Jordan Nobbs, a natural 'number 8', joined the team.
+At Blyth Town, Bronze started out as a striker, with Staniforth saying that Bronze was a special player, that "all I'd have to do was kick the ball over to her and she would bully everyone out the way and stick it in the goal."
+Bronze then began playing at Sunderland as a midfielder, but was pushed into the back line when Jordan Nobbs, a natural 'number 8', joined the team.
 She then played as a left-back in the youth squads, basing her game on idol David Beckham.